pnp/cli-microsoft365/docs/docs/user-guide/cli-certificate-caveats.md

+---
+title: Caveats when working with the CLI and certificate login
+sidebar_position: 10
+---

 # Caveats when working with the CLI and certificate login

 ## I get error "AADSTS700027 Client assertion contains an invalid signature" when I login the CLI with certificate, what am I doing wrong